Robert Cook (veterinarian): Bridle patent

-In 1997 Dr. Cook met Edward Allan Buck, inventor of the "original" bitless bridle in Del Mar, California.
-Subsequent to that meeting Dr. Cook wrote articles and many letters regarding the bitless bridle.
+In 1997 Cook met Edward Allan Buck, inventor of the "original" bitless bridle in Del Mar, California.
+Subsequent to that meeting Cook wrote articles and many letters regarding the bitless bridle.
 He then took the original design created by Buck and began presenting it as his own.

-Since 1997, his main interest is the disadvantages and problems associated with using a bit in a horse's mouth.
-He proposes that the bit is the direct cause of many behavioural problems and diseases and that it exposes both the horse and the rider to serious risk.
+From 1997, his main interest was the disadvantages and problems associated with using a bit in a horse's mouth.
+He proposed that the bit is the direct cause of many behavioural problems and diseases and that it exposes both the horse and the rider to serious risk.
 He concluded that the bit "is contraindicated, counterproductive and, in the wrong hands, potentially cruel ."
-He studied a new, patented type of bitless bridle and is now collecting more scientific evidence about its use and related prevention of horse problems and diseases.
+He studied a new, patented type of bitless bridle and was collecting more scientific evidence about its use and related prevention of horse problems and diseases.

+Death

+Cook died on August 25, 2025, at the age of 94.